Andy McCoy: Hanoi Rocks (1979–1985, 2001–2009)

+Shooting Gallery and solo career (1990 -2009)

 In the beginning of the 1990s, McCoy lived in Los Angeles with his son and new girlfriend, Johnny Thunders' cousin Angela Nicoletti (former girlfriend of Izzy Stradlin).
 McCoy formed the band Shooting Gallery and married Angela in October 1991.
 Shooting Gallery toured as an opening act for Kiss during a U.S. tour and also released an album in 1992, before breaking-up that same year.
 Shooting Gallery shortly came back and toured in Finland with Gyp Casino on drums in 1994, but again disbanded that same year.

 In 1995 McCoy's second solo-album Building on Tradition was released and, aside from Hanoi Rocks, it became McCoy's biggest success.
 The album's biggest hit "Strung Out" was originally meant for Shooting Gallery, but it was not recorded until the second solo-album.
 For the tour for Building on Tradition, McCoy assembled the band Live Ammo, which featured McCoy (guitar, vocals), Angela McCoy (vocals), Dan Lagerstedt (guitar, vocals), Andy Christell (bass), Gyp Casino (drums) and Christian André (keyboards).
 Christell had to soon leave the band for family reasons, so Lagerstedt started to play bass.
 André was also fired from the band, and they soon disbanded.

 Also in 1995, McCoy appeared on The 69 Eyes' songs "Vietnamese Baby" and the song "Wild Talk" from the album Savage Garden.
 Next McCoy returned to his childhood passion: painting (which he still does).

 In 1996, McCoy and Pete Malmi reformed their old band Briard after 20 years.
 The new Briard (which also included Angela McCoy) released a new album simply titled Briard.
 That same year filmmaker Pekka Lehto started the filming for the movie The Real McCoy, a half-real, half-fictional bio-pic on McCoy.
 The film was released in 1999.
+McCoy's autobiography Sheriff McCoy: Outlaw Legend of Hanoi Rocks was published in English translation on 17 September 2009 by Bazillion Points Books.

+Hanoi Rocks reunion (2001–2009)

+In 2001 McCoy and Michael Monroe started working together again and decided to reform Hanoi Rocks with two new members on guitar and bass, with Michael Monroe's solo career drummer, Lacu.
+They released Twelve Shots on the Rocks that same year.
+In 2005 they released Another Hostile Takeover with new members Andy Christell on bass and Conny Bloom on guitar (both formerly of the Electric Boys).

+In 2007 the band released the album Street Poetry.
+In 2008 Andy McCoy and Michael Monroe stated that they had taken the band as far as they could and so they decided to end the band.
+Hanoi Rocks played 8 sold out farewell gigs in 6 days at Tavastia Club, Helsinki.
+The original guitarist Nasty Suicide appeared as a special guest on three of the last gigs.

-After Hanoi officially ended in 2009, Andy McCoy formed a band called "The Real McCoy Band", but this band broke up after just three shows, when guitarist Chris Shiflett returned to the US after his son contracted swine flu.
+After Hanoi officially ended in 2009, Andy McCoy formed a band called "The Real McCoy Band", but this band broke up after just three shows, when guitarist Chris Shiflett decided to leave the group and returned to the US.